 This seminar is designed as an introduction and immersion into Catholic social thought for graduate students and faculty in economics, finance, or related fields.
 Participants will cover foundational principles in Catholic social thought starting with the human person, dignity, freedom, subsidiarity, solidarity, and the common good, and moving toward applications of these principles to conceptual understandings and ethical considerations involving economic topics such as utility theory, firm and business ethics, wages, markets, globalization, poverty, and development.
 Participants will delve into social encyclicals, secondary sources, and relevant economics texts.

-This seminar is cosponsored by the Notre Dame Center for Ethics and Culture, the Catholic Research Economists Discussion Organization, and the Markets, Culture, and Ethics Research Center at the Pontifical University of Santa Croce.
+This seminar is cosponsored by the Notre Dame Center for Ethics and Culture, the Kellogg Institute for International Studies at the University of Notre Dame, the Institute for Scholarship in the Liberal Arts at the University of Notre Dame, the Catholic Research Economists Discussion Organization, and the Markets, Culture, and Ethics Research Center at the Pontifical University of Santa Croce.

 Format: There will be twenty hours of class in addition to a full Roman experience.
 Each class will open with a brief lecture, and then we will turn to a seminar style discussion of the texts and issues at hand.
 Classroom activities will be supplemented with opportunities for daily Mass, meetings with Church leadership, and visits to famous sights in Rome.

 Location: The seminar will take place in Rome, split between the University of Notre Dame’s Rome Global Gateway and the Pontificia Università della Santa Croce.
 Students will be provided with accommodations and meals, and a limited number of travel stipends are available on a need basis.

 Application Information: This seminar will be open to Ph.D. students and faculty in Economics, Finance and related fields.

 Applicants will be required to submit a completed online application form, including: